thilo-behnke/schema-registry-benchmark/readme.md

 # About

-Benchmark for Confluent Schema Registry.
+Benchmark and alysis for the [Confluent Schema Registry](https://github.com/confluentinc/schema-registry/tree/v7.3.1).

 # How the analysis works